pineapplemachine/strtime-js/directives.md

 ### Month number %m

 Month number.
-The number is padded with spaces if it is fewer than two digits long.
+The number is padded with zeroes if it is fewer than two digits long.
 The month number is always in the range 01 through 12.

 Like other numeric directives, this one can be modified using the no-padding `-`, space-padding `_`, and ordinal `:` modifiers.

 ### Minute %M

 Minute number.
-The number is padded with spaces if it is fewer than two digits long.
+The number is padded with zeroes if it is fewer than two digits long.
 The minute number is always in the range 00 through 59.

 Like other numeric directives, this one can be modified using the no-padding `-`, space-padding `_`, and ordinal `:` modifiers.